TrustworthyComputing/mastic/README.md

 This is a Rust implementation of the ideas presented in Mastic Verifiable Distributed Aggregation Function (VDAF) individual Internet-Draft.
 You can read the draft on the [Datatracker Page](https://datatracker.ietf.org/doc/draft-mouris-cfrg-mastic/).

+## Acknowledgments
+This work was partially supported by the National Science Foundation (Award #2239334).